 Filing requirements.
-The amount of gross income that dependents can have during the year without having to file a return has increased.
-See Filing Requirements in Part 1 for more information.
+The amount of gross income that many dependents with earned income (wages, tips, etc.) can have during the year without having to file a return has increased.
+See Filing Requirements in Part 1.

 Standard deduction.
-The minimum standard deduction for dependents has increased from \$650 in 1997 to \$700 in 1998.
 The standard deduction for many dependents with earned income (wages, tips, etc.) has increased.
-See Standard Deduction in Part 1 for more information.
+See Standard Deduction in Part 1.

 Alternative minimum tax.
-The limit on the exemption amount for figuring the alternative minimum tax of a child filing Form 8615 has increased to the child's earned income plus \$5,000.
-See Alternative Minimum Tax, in Part 2
+The limit on the exemption amount for figuring the alternative minimum tax of a child filing Form 8615 has increased to the child's earned income plus \$5,100.
+See Alternative Minimum Tax in Part 2.